Don’t Abuse and Neglect Your Body

 Another thing that is strange for me is that I get picked on by people throughout my day-to-day activities as if they are jealous and envious of my small frame.
 What bigger people don’t get is that people that are “too skinny” have just as many issues as people that are “too big!”

 When an old lady that is waiting in line behind me at the grocery store sees me buy a box of chocolates and makes a remark about it, she thinks that she is being complimentary but it bugs me, just as I can imagine it bugs bigger people.
+I feel myself that she is just ignorant.

 I know that I pay attention and listen to my body more now than I did in the past.
 When it “talks” to me, I try to listen and figure out what it’s trying to “tell” me.
 I have more respect for my body today than I did just a few short years ago.
 Getting back into shape is just as hard for me as it is for a bigger person.